sapnabhat/reportGeneratingSys/ReadMe.txt

 4. Query2.java consists of private variables to compute values for each customer-product combination - maximum sales quantity for state NY(during year 2000 to 2005),maximum sales quantity for state NJ(during year 2000 to 2005), minimum sales quantity for state CT.

-5. Assign1.java has the main() method, data structure Hashmap to compute the above values and store the results.
+5. SimpleQuery.java has the main() method, data structure Hashmap to compute the above values and store the results.